IzicTemi/e2e_fake_news_classifier/README.md

 - If you get a {'message': 'Endpoint request timed out'} error, retry the request; the initial model loading takes time.

 </ol>

 ### Monitoring

 A Production Environment is simulated to get insights into model metrics and behavior.
-To implement this
+To implement this are highlighted below:

 1. Spin up the Web Service and a MongoDB database to store requests.
 ```